New Cancer Prevention StudiesMay 2018

 These studies show that lycopene directly affects steps involved in cancer development and growth—while also helping prevent tumors from metastasizing.

 Cancer remains the second leading cause of death among Americans, affecting more than 21 million (nearly 9%) of us at any given time.9 That makes chemoprevention with plant extracts like lycopene a necessity for anyone wanting to beat the odds.

-Life Extension® was the first to introduce the anticancer properties of lycopene in 1985.
-Since then, it has become a popular ingredient in dietary supplements.
+Life Extension® was the first to introduce lycopene in a dietary supplement formula in 1985 based on its anti-cancer properties.
+Since then, it has become a popular nutrient widely available.

 Lycopene Fights a Variety of Cancers